Eno-Mario/typescript/README.md

-Define types for the objects in exercise-1-define-object-types-start.ts available in the zip below.
+Add property modifiers to the object types in exercise-2-add-property-modifiers-start.ts available in the zip.